-Place Model No. and Serial No. Label Here (Included in Literature Pack) or Fill in Below
+Place Model No. and Serial No. Label Here (Included in Literature Pack) Engine Model No. and Spec.

-Model No

-Serial No.

-Engine Model No. and Spec.
 No. (Code)

-Engine Serial No. (E/No)
+or Fill in Below Engine Serial No. (E/No)

-Date Purchased
+Model No Date Purchased

+Serial No

+Part No. 103-4113
-♦ This product is a piece of power equipment.

-◆ Failure to follow safe operating practices can result in serious operator injury or even death.

-- ♦ Keep all shields, guards, and safety devices (especially the grass discharge system) in place and in proper working condition. - Stop engine and wait for all moving parts to stop.
-Remove spark plug wire(s) or remove key before adjusting, servicing, or performing maintenance. - If mower deck becomes clogged, stop engine and wait for all moving parts to stop.
-Remove spark plug wire(s) or remove key before cleaning blockage. - Keep hands, feet, and clothing away from power driven parts. - Keep off mower unless seat platform is provided. - Keep others off mower.
+POTENTIAL HAZARD This product is a piece of power equipment.
+WHAT CAN HAPPEN Failure to follow safe operating practices can result in serious operator injury or even death.
+HOW TO AVOID THE HAZARD Keep all shields, guards, and safety devices (especially the grass discharge system) in place and in proper working condition.
+Stop engine and wait for all moving parts to stop.
+Remove spark plug wire(s) or remove key before adjusting, servicing, or performing maintenance.
+If mower deck becomes clogged, stop engine and wait for all moving parts to stop.
+Remove spark plug wire(s) or remove key before cleaning blockage.
+Keep hands, feet, and clothing away from power driven parts.
+Keep off mower unless seat platform is provided.
+Keep others off mower